freelawproject/free.law/content/pages/vulnerabiltiy-disclosure-policy.md

 We thank the following individuals for their assistance reporting and fixing vulnerabilities in our systems:

+ - Elumalai Vasan - Absence of throttling on login page (2020-07-13)

  - Deepakkumar Gupta - [Referer header leakage via social links][1257] (2020-04-27)

  - Vishal Bharad - [XSS attack in registration flow][xss] (2020-01-22)